District of Columbia Pay Transparency Compliance.

 Brennan "Then run it through outside counsel.
 And make sure Lauren signs something."

-Running the pay equity analysis through outside counsel creates attorney-client privilege. meaning the analysis itself may be protected from discovery in litigation.
-This is smart legal strategy.
+Running the analysis through outside counsel creates attorney-client privilege over the document.
 But privilege protects the document, not the underlying facts.
-When the analysis reveals 11 more gaps, those employees still have the same rights Lauren exercised under the District of Columbia’s Equal Pay Act.
-Privilege buys time and strategic control. it doesn’t eliminate the obligation to remediate.
+The 11 employees still have the same rights Lauren exercised under the District of Columbia’s Equal Pay Act.

-Narrator Six weeks later, Lauren’s attorney files a complaint with the DC Office of Human Rights AND a parallel Wage Theft Prevention Amendment Act civil action.
-The filing doesn’t just cover Lauren.
-It names 11 other women in the Washington DC office, all at L4 or L5, all paid below male comparators.
-The plaintiffs’ counsel is invoking treble damages and the three-year lookback.
+Narrator Six weeks later, Lauren’s attorney files a DC Equal Pay Act claim and a parallel complaint with the DC Office of Human Rights.
+The filing names 11 other women at L4 or L5, all paid below male comparators.
+Plaintiffs’ counsel seeks the full wage differential, liquidated damages, and attorneys’ fees.

 The complaint-by-complaint approach lasted six weeks.

-A DC OAG complaint naming 12 employees transforms an individual pay dispute into a systemic discrimination claim.
-Under the District of Columbia’s Equal Pay Act (§1197.5), each employee can recover the full pay differential for up to four years, plus interest, plus attorney’s fees.
-The complaint also opens the door to DC Wage Transparency Omnibus Amendment Act enforcement. failure to maintain compliant pay scales is a separate violation.
-“We handle squeaky wheels” is not a compensation strategy. it’s a litigation accelerator.
+A complaint naming 12 employees transforms an individual dispute into a systemic claim.
+Under the DC Equal Pay Act, each employee can recover the full differential, plus interest, plus fees.
+“We handle squeaky wheels” is not a compensation strategy.
+It’s a litigation accelerator.

 Read Capital Avenue Strategies's draft Compensation Policy.
 Click on any section that contains a compliance violation.